 Here’s what you might say if you have regular 1-on-1s:

 Do you mind if we use a few minutes of our next 1-on-1 to talk about my compensation?
 It won’t take long, and I just wanted to see if we can set aside a few minutes for that topic.

 And here’s what you might say if you don’t have regular 1-on-1s:

 Are you available for a short meeting next week to talk about my compensation?
 It won’t take long, and I just wanted to see if we can set aside a few minutes some time soon.

-When should you use these scripts to schedule a meeting to ask for a raise?
+When should you use these scripts to schedule a meeting to ask for a salary increase?

 Once you’ve sent your request to schedule a time to talk about getting a raise, the door is open.
 But there’s still work to do so you can present a compelling case that makes it easy for your manager to work with you to get your raise.

-Before you use those templates to schedule a time to ask for a raise, I recommend building your case and putting it in writing.
+Before you use those templates to schedule a time to ask for a raise, I recommend building your case and putting it in a letter or email.
 Not only will this help with your collaboration effort, but it will help you to objectively evaluate if you’re even ready to ask for a raise.

 The process of putting your case in writing will either help you to clearly see how strong your case is or to identify gaps that you should address before you schedule that meeting to make a formal request.

 Once you’ve scheduled a time with your manager, it will help to be as organized and prepared as possible.
 Remember, you’re collaborating with your manager to ask a raise, so you want to make it as easy as possible for them to help you achieve your goal.